LoginRadius/engineering-portal/content/blog/callback-vs-promises-vs-async-await/index.md

 ```

- \
- \
-But the setTimeout is async function then the output of the above code will be:
+But the setTimeout is an async function then the output of the above code will be:

 ```